jlleongarcia/jlleongarcia/content/blog/tinker-wg-travelrouter.md

 * Tailscale
 * HeadScale
 * ZeroTier
-* Wireguard - Requires Port Forwarding at home
+* Wireguard - Requires Port Forwarding at home (with a VPS/Cloud Server you dont need it)
+    * WGEasy